 Follow all instructions on this page.
 Download and complete the internship application (PDF).

-United States Senator Harry Reid is proud to offer the Larry Bolden Memorial Internship.
+U.S. Senator Harry Reid is proud to offer the Larry Bolden Memorial Internship.

-This internship is designed to provide an individual interested in public service the opportunity to intern for Senator Harry Reid in his Washington, D.C. office.
+This internship is designed to provide an individual interested in public service the opportunity to intern for Senator Reid in his Washington, D.C. office.
 We are seeking a highly motivated, outstanding student and/or recent undergraduate with an interest in public service.
 The individual selected for the internship will receive a stipend and must be able to work in Washington, D.C.

 Candidates for this internship must meet the following qualifications:

 Interested individuals should send all required information in PDF file to Asha Jones at firstname.lastname@example.org by May 24, 2013 at 5:00 P.M.
 A panel will review all applications and conduct interviews with a final decision coming in mid-June.

 As an intern, you will have the unique opportunity to work in the office of U.S. Senator Harry Reid.
 Responsibilities include but are not limited to: preparing background research; assisting with event planning for press events, summits and briefings; and office administrative duties.
 Interns must demonstrate professionalism and discretion in every aspect of this internship.
 We are able to accommodate a variety of academic backgrounds and majors due to the diverse nature of Senate office.